Dahara-vidya

-Dahara-vidya or 'the knowledge of Brahman within', is mentioned in the Chandogya Upanishad and the Taittiriya Upanishad.
-In this Upasana the sadhaka concentrates on Brahman (the Universal Self) in the cave of the heart.
-It is one of the thirty-two vidyas of the Upanishads taught in Vedanta, in which vidya Brahman is perceived as the imperceptible ether within the heart.
-This vidya occurs in the 8th Chapter of the Chandogya Upanishad. where it is taught that the abode of Brahman is the small lotus that is here in this city of Brahman, what is there in the small space within the lotus is to be searched out.
+Dahara-vidya or 'the knowledge of Brahman within', is a classical Hindu meditative practice mentioned in the Chandogya Upanishad and the Taittiriya Upanishad.
+In this practice, one concentrates on Brahman (the Universal Self) in the cave of the heart.
+It is one of the thirty-two vidyas of the Upanishads taught in Vedanta, in which Brahman is the imperceptible ether within the heart.
 This vidya explains the identity of the external and the internal, the objective and the subjective, the macrocosmic and the microcosmic, the universal and the individual, Brahman and the Atman.

 Significance

 In the Dahara-vidya, Brahman is to be conceived as dwelling in the cavity of the heart, and yet as big as the whole universe.
-Dahara-vidya has for its object the realization of the Atman in the little space (dahara दहरा) the subtle inner sky within oneself in the heart.
-It is a classical meditative practice mentioned in the Vedas.
-In this vidya the desires are the auspicious qualities of Brahman which are the objects of desire; the man who knows Brahman obtains, together with Brahman, all qualities of Brahman.
+Dahara-vidya entails realization of the Atman in the space (daharā, दहरा), the subtle inner sky within one's heart.
+In this vidya, one desires the auspicious qualities of Brahman; the man who knows Brahman obtains, together with Brahman, all qualities of Brahman.